The guide to Elite beaches in Mykonos is about the most recommended and beautiful beaches on this posh island.

 Platys Gialos Beach

-Beautiful and crystal-clear waters, Platys Gialos Beach, is an appropriate starting point to uncover other beaches on foot or on an hourly water taxi and home to some of the best hotels on the island, located right by the sand and facing the sea.
+Beautiful and crystal-clear waters, Platys Gialos Beach, is an ideal starting point to explore other beaches on foot or by an hourly water taxi, and is home to some of the best hotels on the island, located right on the sand and facing the sea.
 It has restaurants and bars serving meals and drinks throughout the day.
 This is not a party beach, but it has a lively atmosphere.
 Parasols and loungers cover most of the sand, and the shallow water is perfect for refreshing swims.

 Beach for: Couples, Families, and Swimming